CSCI-360-01-2018/hw5-landaumd/README.md

 minute talk on your pattern that includes your implementation.

 ---
+# Factory Method Design Pattern
+Here is an implementation which uses an Ice Cream Shop creator class and Ice Cream products to illustrate the use of the Factory Method design pattern.

-# To Compile and Run from the command line:
+## To Compile and Run from the command line:

 javac IceCreamDriver.java
 java IceCreamDriver